apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, JSON datasource and JSON functions like `from_json` convert a bad JSON record to a row with all `null`s in the PERMISSIVE mode when specified schema is `StructType`.
 Since Spark 3.0, the returned row can contain non-`null` fields if some of JSON column values were parsed and converted to desired types successfully.

+  - Since Spark 3.0, the `unix_timestamp`, `date_format`, `to_unix_timestamp`, `from_unixtime`, `to_date`, `to_timestamp` functions use java.time API for parsing and formatting dates/timestamps from/to strings.
+In Spark version 2.4 and earlier, java.text.SimpleDateFormat is used for the same purpuse.
+New implementation supports pattern formats as described here https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html and performs strict checking of its input.
+For example, the `2015-07-22 10:00:00` timestamp cannot be parse if pattern is `yyyy-MM-dd` because the parser does not consume whole input.
+Another example is the `31/01/2015 00:00` input cannot be parsed by the `dd/MM/yyyy hh:mm` pattern because `hh` supposes hours in the range `1-12`.
+To switch back to the implementation used in Spark 2.4 and earlier, set `spark.sql.legacy.timeParser.enabled` to `true`.

 ## Upgrading From Spark SQL 2.3 to 2.4

   - In Spark version 2.3 and earlier, the second parameter to array_contains function is implicitly promoted to the element type of first array type parameter.
 This type promotion can be lossy and may cause `array_contains` function to return wrong result.
 This problem has been addressed in 2.4 by employing a safer type promotion mechanism.
 This can cause some change in behavior and are illustrated in the table below.